 Hope surged up inside of me so strongly that I felt downright giddy.
 Plum suddenly didn’t seem so big and bad.
 For once in my life, having an overactive imagination was actually going to be an advantage.
 I didn’t realize how tense I had become, until a wave of relief made me weak in the knees.
 I moved to sit on my couch and stumbled, abruptly finding myself in the middle of a crowded nightclub.
-Shock left me momentarily immobilized.
+Shock left me momentarily disoriented.

 Having the rug literally yanked out from under me was disconcerting.
 I was supposed to be in control of my dream.
 The need to sit down before my quaking legs gave out propelled me towards the stools at the bar.
 I sat down, staring quizzically for a few moments at the strangers milling around me, before swiveling the stool around and facing the bar.
 Plum’s reflection smirked at me from a long mirror behind the bar.
 Her lips moved and I heard her voice inside my head.